Grete Jost: Politics and resistance

 Jost withdrew from her trades union activism and, following the brief but brutally suppressed insurrection of February 1934, joined the Communist Party.
 Joining the Communists reflected a widespread belief on the political left in Vienna that the Social Democratic Workers' Party had shown itself to be insufficiently robust in resisting the political developments of the time.
 Austria was in the process of becoming a one-party state and Communist Party membership had been illegal since May 1933.
 She nevertheless participated in party training and recruitment activities.
 She worked as a treasurer for local party cells and, till Autumn/Fall 1937, undertook distribution of party literature.

 She intensified her illegal political activism after March 1938 which was when Fascist Austria was formally incorporated into an enlarged Nazi Germany following a largely unresisted military invasion from the north-west.
 Margarete Jost became a member of the regional "Provinzkommission".
 From 1938 she was working as a contact between locals party activists and senior party officials.
 She became the party contact for the "Südbahnstrecke" - the part of Vienna surrounding the Südbahnhof railway terminus.
 On the one side this involved communicating instructions from the party regional leadership to activists living "underground" (their place of residence not registered with the city authorities): on the other hand she was responsible for passing to the leadership reports of the "illegal work" undertaken by activists in this part of Vienna.
 In July 1940 the authorities arrested forty members of the organisation, but even after this sources indicate that there were still around fifty communist activists in the district defined, for the purposes of party organisation, by the suburb of Baden and the surrounding district ("Bezirk Baden und Umgebung").
 Jost administered cash contributions and the application of the funds to support comrades who had been arrested and the families left destitute by those arrests.

 Grete Jost travelled several times in the company of other party members to the underground party headquarters at Baden, some 30 km / 18 miles south of Vienna to discuss political developments and the party's "illegal work".
 She also continued regularly to distribute antifascist publications such as the party's daily newspaper, Die Rote Fahne, Weg und Ziel and other publications.
 One publication that she distributed was entitled "Letter of a Young Worker to a Nazi Work-colleague" ("Brief eines jungen Arbeiters an einen nationalsozialistischen Arbeitskammeraden").
-This was viewed with particular disfavour by the Nazi authorities because they called on workers to fight against Hitler-fascism and included presise instructions on how to degrade and/or undermine fascist institutions and the German army.
+This was viewed with particular disfavour by the Nazi authorities because they called on workers to fight against Hitler-fascism and included precise instructions on how to degrade and/or undermine fascist institutions and the German army.